Debian Partners for 2015

 trustsec pays two Debian developers to work on the S/390 port of Debian and packages mainly related to Java.
 They host the web portal for Debian on S/390 and zSeries.
 They've paid and worked on the free Debian CDs for LinuxTag 2001 in Stuttgart.

 trustsec offers customer support, consulting and training for Debian on the Intel PC architecture (i386), PowerPC and IBM S/390 and is specialized on network security and software development with Java.
 Please e-mail firstname.lastname@example.org for more information.

-Open Source Support Centers around the
+Open Source Support Center is always available, 365 days a year, around the clock.

 Skolelinux is heavily involved in both the creation and testing of the new debian-installer and the localization of Debian.